 Promises to Upgrade the User - Worldwide

-In Spring, 2009 APWG Secretary General Peter Cassidy, in collaboration with APWG Senior Research Fellow Aimee Larsen-Kirkpatrick, then an NCSA manager, authored a program prospectus called Optimizing Counter-eCrime Consumer Education Through Unified Online Safety Messaging, calling for the development of a unified messaging scheme that would be shared by industry and government agencies, enhancing resonance and retention and reducing conflicting messaging.
+In Spring, 2009 APWG Secretary General Peter Cassidy, in collaboration with APWG Senior Research Fellow and APWG.EU Trustee Aimee Larsen-Kirkpatrick, then an NCSA manager, authored a program prospectus called Optimizing Counter-eCrime Consumer Education Through Unified Online Safety Messaging, calling for the development of a unified messaging scheme that would be shared by industry and government agencies, enhancing resonance and retention and reducing conflicting messaging.

-The APWG circulated the prospectus among its members who had advocated APWG activism in addressing onsumer cybersecurity awareness and education, as well its sponsoring members, steering committee and the APWG cybercrime researcher community while NCSA reached out to government and commercial stakeholders from its sponsors.
+The APWG circulated the program prospectus among its members who had advocated APWG activism in addressing onsumer cybersecurity awareness and education, as well its sponsoring members, steering committee and the APWG cybercrime researcher community while NCSA reached out to government and commercial stakeholders from its sponsors.

 The first muster of the Messaging Convention called by APWG in June 2009 at APWG member Fox Interactive Media in Beverly Hills, almost immediately catalyzed the group and its sense of mission.
 Striking was the fact that with personnel from around 20 companies, the delegates agreed on the core principles for the message identified by afternoon session.
 A consensus was struck that the work proposed - develop and deploy a common cybersecurity awareness suite - was a reasonable and vital proposal, and that it should continue to completion and deployed.